xianbaoqian/i18n-agent-action/README.md

 > Don't want to rebuild the wheel. as there are PR actions already to open PR for change.

 ## Usage
-to be specific, but considering with 12 factors agent, it supports local run and running in CI.
+to be specific, but considering with 12 factors agent, it supports local run in terminal, container or CI.

 ### manual
 ```